 If you travel as a couple, then you are entitled to a travel insurance discount of 10% (automatically calculated during the purchase process).
 Make sure you select ‘couple or family’ to take advantage of your discount.
 We define a ‘couple’ as two people over the age of 18 who live together at the time of purchasing the insurance who are either: husband and wife or fiancé and fiancee or de-facto partners of either sex.

 When selecting travelling as a family, please keep in mind that all family members must leave and return to Australia together.

 InsureandGo offers affordable and comprehensive travel insurance policies.
-With InsureandGo you’ll be backed by an industry leader that offers the world’s largest 24/7 assistance network with over 31,500 points of assistance across all continents.
+With InsureandGo you’ll be backed by an industry leader that offers an expansive 24/7 global assistance network with over 31,500 points of assistance across all continents.
 We offer 3 levels of cover to choose from, allowing you and your family to select the coverage that best suits your needs.
 If you’re a family that likes to travel often, we have annual multi-trip policies in addition to our single trip policies that may be able to save you even more on your family travel insurance.

 Our family insurance policies provide coverage for:

 We also offer a range of policy upgrades that can help provide coverage for winter sports, business, golf and natural disasters.